japanoise/sam/README.rst

 Improved 64-bit Support
     The original sam had support for 32-bit architectures and big-endian 64-bit architectures.
-    This version supports 64-bit architectures of any endianess (including, most importantly, x86_64).
+    This version supports 64-bit architectures of any endianness (including, most importantly, x86_64).

 Scalable Font Support
     This version of sam is not limited to classic X fonts, but can use modern scalable fonts.